Jarnen/Computer-Pointer-Controller/README.md

     2. When using GPU hardware, asynchronous inference process more frames per second than synchronous infernce.

 ### Edge Cases
 There will be certain situations that will break your inference flow.
 For instance, lighting changes or multiple people in the frame.
-Explain some of the edge cases you encountered in your project and how you solved them to make your project more robust.
+Here are some of the edge cases you encountered in your project and how I have tried to solve them to make your project more robust.

 #### Multiple People Case
 When multiple people are detected, the processing pipeline breaks because other models like landmarks require input from only one face.
 To overcome this edge case scenario, I have allowed for multiple faces to be detected but only the first face detected selected for further inferencing.
 The first face is detected and allowed through the pipeline for further inference of landmarks, head pose angles estimation and gaze estimation.
 All other faces detected are ignored.
 Refer below the snippet of code from face_detection.py that does that;